KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception thrown by the marshaler when it encounters an argument of a variant type that can not be marshaled to managed code.

-    [System.Runtime.InteropServices.InvalidOleVariantTypeException]::New("the marshaler when it encounters an argument of a variant type that can not be marshaled to managed code.")
+    throw [System.Runtime.InteropServices.InvalidOleVariantTypeException]::New("the marshaler when it encounters an argument of a variant type that can not be marshaled to managed code.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Runtime.InteropServices.InvalidOleVariantTypeException.aspx)